 The park is adjacent to the Bailey Property, once the home of a commercial fishing family.
-Ten years ago only the house, chicken coop and carriage shed remained, all in poor repair.
+Ten years ago only the house, chicken coop and carriage shed remained.

 On weekends during the summer the West Shore Fishing Museum is open to the public.

 Open Hours are 1 – 4 p.m.
 Saturday and Sunday afternoons